iamclif/iamclif-truncate/README.md

 iamclif-truncate
 ================

-Truncate last name to just the first letter
+Find the first letter in the last name and truncate the rest.